changhuixu/MBA-Course-Notes/Managerial-Economics/module03.md

 - Long run: The firm is able to exploit economies of scale and earn a positive profit.
 If:
   - Perfectly competitive market: Competitors will enter and profit is driven to zero.
   - Imperfectly competitive market: Firm can earn profit if competitors do not enter the market.
 We will discuss imperfect competition later.

+What will happen to the number of firms in the market and the price of this good when this industry returns to long-run equilibrium?

+- the number of firms decreases; price increases

+- When firms are losing money, some of those firms will exit the industry in the long run.
+This decreases supply in the market, which increases price.

 ## Productivity